Relevant Contracts Tax (RCT)

 Who is a subcontractor?

 You must give the principal contractor the details they need to register the relevant contract with Revenue.
-These details must include the name you have recorded with us and your tax reference number.
+These details must include the name you have recorded with us and your Tax Reference Number (TRN).
 You should also provide proof of identity, which can include:

 - a copy of your passport